 Tongue -tie is a popular term used to characterize a common condition that often goes undetected.
-It occurs during pregnancy when a small portion of tissue that should disappear during the infant’s development before birth remains at the bottom of the tongue and restricts its movement.
+It occurs during pregnancy when a small portion of tissue that should disappear during development before birth remains at the bottom of the tongue and restricts its movement.
 When a tongue cannot perform all the necessary movements – it jeopardizes the way we suck, swallow, chew, and talk.
 Ties or tethered oral tissues are not just restricted to your tongue, they can also restrict your upper lip and cheeks.

 Tongue or lip ties present in many different shapes and forms and symptoms can also vary from patient to patient.
 Often health care providers who are not familiar with ties will only look for the easy to see, classic tongue ties that often create a heart shaped tongue.
 Just because you can poke your tongue out does not mean that there isn’t a tie.
 Some tongue ties can be deceptively hidden in the base (back) area under the tongue and cannot be easily seen – they need to be felt.

-It is very important for the proper identification of ties that not only a visual and manual examination but functional investigation is carried out to determine the extent of the restricted movement.
+It is extremely important for the proper identification of ties that not only a visual and manual examination but functional investigation is carried out to determine the extent of the restricted movement.
 It is only after we complete all 3 of these processes that we are able to determine if ties are present, how severe they are and if a release procedure needed.

 If you would like more information regarding our Tethered Oral Tissue Clinic please contact us.